CCBDA-UPC/Assignments-2020/Lab01.md

 Create a `private repository` **CLOUD-COMPUTING-CLASS-2020** in your GitHub account.
 Use your student email account (".upc.edu") to create your GitHub account to benefit from private repositories and other perks of the [student pack](https://education.github.com/pack).

-Populate your new `private repository` with the repository that you have just cloned.
+Populate your new `private repository` with the contents that you have just cloned.

 ## Task 1.4:
 Update your remote repository from the local repository on your laptop: